facil-io/cstl/fio-stl/000 core.md

 ## Compilation Modes

-The Server Toolbox lIbrary types and functions could be compiled as either static or extern ("global"), either limiting their scope to a single C file (compilation unit) or exposing them throughout the program.
+The Server Toolbox Library types and functions could be compiled as either static or extern ("global"), either limiting their scope to a single C file (compilation unit) or exposing them throughout the program.

 ### Static Functions by Default